indra-labs/indra/doc/whitepaper.md

 With the increasing amounts of value being transported in data packets on the Internet since the appearance of the Bitcoin network, the need for eliminating the risks of geographical correlation between payments and user locations continues to rise.

-However, without any way for users to pay routers without creating an audit trail, the networks have a severe scaling problem in that in anonymising data, there is an increase in privacy with the larger number of nodes and users, and thus attackers have largely been able to keep pace and pluck off high value targets with state-sized players, such as the Carnegie Mellon University [https://blog.torproject.org/did-fbi-pay-university-attack-tor-users/](https://blog.torproject.org/did-fbi-pay-university-attack-tor-users/).
+However, without any way for users to pay routers without creating an audit trail, the networks have a severe scaling problem in that in anonymising data, there is an increase in privacy with the larger number of nodes and users, and thus attackers have largely been able to keep pace and pluck off high value targets with state-sized players, such as the Carnegie Mellon University: [https://blog.torproject.org/did-fbi-pay-university-attack-tor-users/](https://blog.torproject.org/did-fbi-pay-university-attack-tor-users/).

-Thus, it is the central thesis of this paper to demonstrate how decorrelation between payments and session usage can be achieved and create a marketplace in routing services which can economically increase to a size that is beyond the capabilities of a state sized actor to fund.
+Thus, it is the central thesis of this paper to demonstrate how decorrelation between payments and session usage can be achieved and create a marketplace in routing services which can economically increase to a size that is beyond the capabilities of a state sized actor to fund an attack.

 ## 1. Chaumian Routing Vouchers